CSE583-Fall2023-Project/Spotify-Music-Recommendation-System/doc/component-spec.md

     <td style="background-color:#f2f2f2;text-align:center;"><b>Outputs</b></td>
   </tr>
   <tr>
-    <td>An amalgam of historical, user-centric, and audio features data, all provided by the Data Manager.</td>
+    <td>Data encompassing popularity metrics, user behavior, and audio features provided by the Data Manager.</td>
-    <td rowspan="2" style="vertical-align:middle;text-align:center;">A suite of visual aids such as charts, graphs, and timelines that articulate the evolution of music, personalized listening patterns, and song traits.</td>
+    <td rowspan="2" style="vertical-align:middle;text-align:center;">A dashboard of visual aids such as charts, graphs, and timelines to illustrate the evolution of music, characteristics of songs, and personalized listening behaviors.</td>
   </tr>
 </table>